MapColonies/infra-sanity-service/README.md

 apiVersion: rbac.authorization.k8s.io/v1
 kind: RoleBinding
 metadata:
-  name: sanity-service-binding
+  name: checkmate-binding
   namespace: default
 subjects:
   - kind: ServiceAccount
-    name: sanity-service
+    name: checkmate
     namespace: default
 roleRef:
   kind: Role
-  name: sanity-service
+  name: checkmate
   apiGroup: rbac.authorization.k8s.io
 ```

 **Explanation:**
-- The ServiceAccount is used by the Infra Sanity Service pod.
+- The ServiceAccount is used by the CheckMate pod.
 - The Role grants read-only access to Deployments, StatefulSets, and Routes.
 - The RoleBinding attaches the Role to the ServiceAccount in the target namespace.